 These days the kids have it much better.
 I do buy juice boxes for them and the odd granola bar and of course I bake a lot so they often go to school with some real gems in their boxes.
 Still, that’s a long amount of time to eat sandwiches for lunch and they still get bored.
 Twelve years of sandwiches!

 The dough for the Cheesebuns is very similar to one you would use for cinnamon buns.
-Instead of spreading butter, cinnamon and sugar you use some melted butter and a whole bunch of grated cheese over the dough before you roll it up.
-I also added some garlic powder but kid number two informed me she preferred not to have garlic breath at school so next time I’ll skip it.
+Instead of spreading butter, cinnamon and sugar you use some melted butter and a whole bunch of grated cheese.
+These buns are great with a bit of added garlic powder but only if consumed at home.
+Kid number two informed me she preferred not to have garlic breath at school so next time I’ll skip it.